Organize Pages

 Key Features

-Drag & Drop
+Visual Drag & Drop Reordering

 Frequently Asked Questions

-Can I add pages from another PDF?
+Can I add pages from another PDF using the organize tool?

 The Organize tool works with pages from a single PDF.
 To combine pages from multiple documents, use the Merge tool first to join them into one file, then use Organize to rearrange, delete, or rotate individual pages as needed.